IvanSafonov/fanctl/README.md

 # 💡 About

 That's a small service to control fan speed.
-It reads temperature sensors and current power profile and maps it to fan level.
-Mapping is set by configuration file.
-There is no user interface and there is no plan to make it.
+It reads temperature sensors and current power profile and maps them to fan level.
+Mapping is set by the configuration file.
+There is no user interface, and there is no plan to make one.

 Main features: